-Fortress Investment Group protects its investments.
+Fortress Investment Group protects its investors' money.
 The global investment firm manages private equity and hedge funds for institutional investors, wealthy individuals, and on its own behalf.
 Its private equity arm buys long-term, controlling stakes in undervalued or distressed companies and credit assets; it also manages real estate investors Newcastle Investment and Eurocastle Investment.
 The hedge fund arm invests in liquid markets.
-Fortress offer traditional asset management through Logan Circle Partners.
+Fortress offers traditional asset management through Logan Circle Partners.
 Fortress earns fees, performance-based incentive revenues, and investment income on its own investments.
-The firm has more than $62 billion in assets under management (effective April 2014).
+The firm has more than $67 billion in assets under management.

 Fortress operates its management and investment business through six main segments differentiated by strategy, including: Private Equity Funds, Permanent Capital Vehicles, Liquid Hedge Funds, Credit Hedge Funds, Credit Private Equity Funds, and Logan Circle.

 The company generated nearly 35% of its total revenue from management fees (tied to assets under management) in 2014, while incentive income (based on alternative investment performance) and expense reimbursements made up another roughly 20% and 10%, respectively.
 Fortress made 35% of its total revenue from its non-managed investments, including nearly 20% from Advertising company investments, 10% from Circulation companies, and the small remainder of revenues from a mix of commercial printing and rental revenue.